wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 />
 ```

-Update your InnerBlocks component to include a template like this, and when you add the block to a post or page, the specified blocks will be automatically added to the block.
+Update your `InnerBlocks` component to include this template, and when you add the block to a post or page, the specified blocks will be automatically added to the block.

 ## Setting a default block

-It is also possible to set the default block that is added to the InnerBlocks component when a user clicks on the block inserter, by using the defaultBlock and directInsert properties of InnerBlocks.
+It is also possible to set the default block that is added to the `InnerBlocks` component when a user clicks on the block inserter, by using the `defaultBlock` and `directInsert` properties of `InnerBlocks`.

-defaultBlock accepts an object that has a name property (the name of the block) and an attributes property (the attributes of the block). directInsert must be set to true to enable this feature.
+`defaultBlock` accepts an object that has a `name` property (the name of the block) and an `attributes` property (the attributes of the block). `directInsert` must be set to true to enable this feature.

 ```js
 <InnerBlocks